Holiday How-To: Introducing Your Pets to Family & Other Animals

-Heading home the holidays is always something to look forward to when winter rolls around.
-Seeing family, baking holiday cookies, bundling up and hitting a sledding hill, watching The Grinch and Christmas Vacation for the 25th time.
-For some, it’s also a treat to see their old family pet that they see far less often now that they live on their own.
+Heading home for the holidays is always something to look forward to once there’s a chill in the air.
+Seeing family, baking holiday cookies, bundling up and hitting a sledding hill, watching The Grinch Who Stole Christmas and National Lampoon’s Christmas Vacation for the 25th time.
+For some, it’s also a treat to see their old family pet, the one they miss so much since they moved away from home.

 But what should you do with the pet you live with now?
 Many pet owners choose to bring their pet along with them on their holiday travels.
-Leaving your cat or dog alone while you’re on an extended vacation isn’t advisable, and kennelling your pet can rack up a pricy tab in a hurry.
-With travel and gift giving already taking up resources, who wants to the additional expense of kenneling your pet?
-If you’re bringing your pet home with you, there are some things you’ll think about and prepare for before you do.
+Leaving your cat or dogalone while you’re on an extended vacation isn’t advisable, and kenneling your pet can rack up a pretty large bill in a hurry.
+With travel and gift-giving already taking up resources, who wants the additional expense of kenneling a pet?
+If you’re bringing your pet home with you, there are a few things you’ll need to think about and prepare for in advance.

-Before heading home for the holiday break, talk to the family and friends you expect to see.
-Especially the ones that will be staying where you and your pet will be bunking during your stay.
-You’ll want to let them know that you’re bringing along your new pal.
+Before heading home for the holiday break, talk to any friends and family you expect to see.
+You’ll want to let them know that you’re bringing along a new pal.
 If you have cat, there’s a reasonable chance that someone in your family will be allergic to Mr. Kitty.

-About 10 percent of people are allergic to cats, and if they aren’t prepared with their allergy medications their holiday break will be spent coughing, sneezing, wheezing, and in a general unpleasant mood.
-If they do have an a cat allergy, the best course of action is to keep the cat out of the room that they’ll be sleeping in.
-If there is a floor away from that bedroom, ideally a basement, that your cat can set up as her base for the trip that’s the most ideal.
-Keep her litter, food, and toys down there and away from the allergic family member or friend.
+About 10 percent of people are allergic to cats, and if they aren’t prepared with their allergy medication, their holiday break will be spent coughing, sneezing, and wheezing.
+If a friend or family member does have a cat allergy, the best course of action is to keep the cat out of the room that they’ll be sleeping in.
+If there is a floor away from that bedroom (ideally a basement) that your cat can set up as their base for the trip, that’s the most ideal scenario.
+Keep your cat’s litter, food, and toys down there and away from the allergic family member or friend.
 Dog allergies are also something to consider, but are far less prevalent than cat allergies.

 Will There Be Other Pets?

 After getting a read on who might have allergies to your pet, the next step is collecting an inventory on the other animals that might be present.
 No, your Uncle Eddy does count as an animal.
-It’s important to understand if there are animals at the house both for your pet and the other animals.
-If your cat or dog is playful with others, doesn’t mean that the other animals will play nice back — and vice versa.
-This is especially true with cats, who are very territorial, and with animals of different ages.
-If your family has an older dog who’s lived at the house for a long time, he might not receive the energy of your puppy very well.
+It’s important to understand if there are animals at the house both for the safety and comfort of your pet and the other animals.
+If your cat or dog is playful with others, that doesn’t mean that the other animals will play nice back — and vice versa.
+This is especially true with cats, who are very territorial, and animals of different ages.
+If your family has an older dog who’s lived at the house for a long time, they might not receive the energy of a puppy very well.